WorkBright Logo

 See automated I-9s in action

 General HRIS platforms were built to manage the full employee lifecycle.
-I-9 and E-Verify is one module among hundreds, designed for the majority of customers who don't face high-volume edge cases on a weekly basis.
-For those customers, the bundled solution is fine.
+I-9 and E-Verify is one module among hundreds, designed for the majority of customers who don't face a high volume of complex work authorization workflows on a weekly basis.

 If that sounds like your organization, see it for yourself — schedule a time here.
-We can walk you through the no-code integration, the full TNC automation sequence, and what an I-9 workflow looks like when it actually runs itself.
+We can walk you through the no-code integrations, the full TNC automation sequence, and what an I-9 workflow looks like when it runs itself.

-Nina has spent over six years writing for the tech industry, transforming complex ideas, user insights, and industry research into content that informs and engages readers.
+Nina has spent over seven years writing for the tech industry, transforming complex ideas, user insights, and industry research into content that informs and engages readers.

 WorkBrightRadically simple form verification